Bar Exam Prep Schedule Calculator

 Build your bar exam prep schedule

 Bar prep is an exercise in time management as much as memorization.
-This planner counts the weeks between today and your exam, multiplies your daily study hours into a total budget, then allocates that budget across the MBE, MEE, and MPT using the proven Uniform Bar Exam weighting so no component is neglected.
+This planner counts the weeks between your start date and your exam, multiplies your daily study hours into a total budget, then allocates that budget across the MBE, MEE, and MPT using the Uniform Bar Exam weighting so no component is neglected.

 Total available hours are split by the UBE score weighting: